 A downloadable log.
 Download and save this summer reading log for keeping track on your computer.
-Kids and their families can submit via email at the end of summer.
+Kids and their families can submit via email at summer’s end.

 An online form.
 Want to log on the go?
 We’d love to hear from you!
-Send us your reading progress as summer progresses and we’ll keep track of totals for you.
+Send us your reading updates as summer progresses and we’ll keep track of totals for you.

 We’re Building a Universe

 We’re hoping to reach a collective, community reading goal of 2019 items!
 Join us in building a visual display complete with stars, moons, meteorites, asteroids, and rockets here in the library.

 Getting to 2019

 One item of reading (books, magazines, downloadable audio and e-books) contributes one star placed in the universe